 Ed Rishell, Master Gardener, has written a comprehensive guide for backyard composting for the Virginia Cooperative Extension here.

-Pet wastes may not be safely composted in open backyard compost piles especially if intended for vegetable gardens.
-Industrial composting operations achieve the high heat needed to kill off potential pathogens in these wastes.
+There is no definitive consensus among composters as to whether or not pet wastes may be safely composted in open backyard compost piles especially if intended for vegetable gardens.
+Industrial composting operations achieve the high heat needed to kill off potential pathogens in these wastes to then be used for all compost needs.
 An alternative is to dispose of them in lined or unlined backyard holes where they can decompose more safely.